-I believe the key in making any of this happen is taking stock of your time and where it goes.
+I believe the key to making any of this happen is taking stock of your time and where it goes.
 Doing so tells a story in a way that nothing else can.
 It’s not biased or opinionated.
-It’s cold hard facts that says a lot about who you are, more then you may want to hear.
+It’s cold hard facts that say a lot about who you are, more then you may want to hear.
 Here’s how you can do it.

 Track your time.